RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/README.md

 ## About

-Welcome to my collection of cheat codes (ASM hacks) for various games on different platforms.
-Here you'll find many fun, cool, and useful codes.
-There are different types of hacks you can experiment with.
+Welcome to my collection of cheat codes (ASM hacks) for various games across multiple platforms.
+Here, you'll find many crazy, fun, cool, and useful codes to experiment with.

 ### Organization